klingo/ESO-LibShifterBox/README.md

 ```

 ### ShifterBox:SetHidden
-Sets the whole ShifterBox to hidden or shown state.
+Sets the whole ShifterBox to hidden or shows it again.
 ```lua
 shifterBox:SetHidden(hidden)
 ```